Rainbow Nursery

 Staff Supervision

-- As designated by the coordinator, take a mentoring role with a named student or volunteer which will include giving an induction, providing basic training, offering support and guidance
+- As designated by the manager take a mentoring role with a named student or volunteer which will include giving an induction, providing basic training, offering support and guidance

 General